 On Thursday October 29, GSSEM honored five women, Olga Alavanou,…

-Girl Scouts of Southeastern Michigan honors Megan Cronce with the most prestigious award in the world for girls: the Girl Scout Gold Award.
-Megan, of Fort Gratiot, is among 19 young women who have taken the initiative to bettering their communities through sustainable community change projects.
+Girl Scouts of Southeastern Michigan honors Victoria He with the most prestigious award in the world for girls: the Girl Scout Gold Award.
+Victoria, of Farmington Hills, is among 13 young women who have taken the initiative to bettering their communities through sustainable community change projects.
 The time and commitment they’ve dedicated towards these projects prove they’re true leaders and exceptional examples for all girls to look up to.